W427697/Discord-/docs/writing-stories/build-pages-with-storybook.md

 The code above creates a decorator which reads story-specific data off the story's [parameters](./parameters.md), enabling you to configure the mock on a per-story basis.

-To use the mock in place of the real import, we use [webpack aliasing](https://webpack.js.org/configuration/resolve/#resolvealias):
+To use the mock in place of the real import, we use [Webpack aliasing](https://webpack.js.org/configuration/resolve/#resolvealias):

 <!-- prettier-ignore-start -->